-- (8) A person who intends to work by operation of law under subsection (6) or (7) or section 49(2) shall first submit, or cause to be submitted, his passport to the Immigration Department and his employer shall pay annually all fees that would have been paid in respect of the person had he continued to be employed on a work permit and thereupon his passport shall be endorsed acknowledging him to be working by operation of law. - (9) Whoever fails to comply with subsection (8) is guilty of an offence. - (10) A person working by operation of law under subsection (6) or (7) shall, in the event that his application for permission to reside permanently in the Islands has been unsuccessful and no appeal has been filed within the time allowed for doing so or having been filed has been unsuccessful and all further appeals have been exhausted, be entitled to one additional final non-renewable work permit with any employer not exceeding twelve months in duration from the date of the communication to him of such refusal or the determination of any appeal or proceedings arising therefrom, whichever shall be the later, and after such work permit expires he shall leave the Islands and neither the Board nor the Chief Immigration Officer shall issue or renew a work permit for him until he has ceased to hold a work permit for not less than one year thereafter. - (11) A person who, as an approved dependant, accompanies to the Islands a worker or an employee- - (a) of the Government of the Islands; or - (b) of the Government of the United Kingdom, in the Islands, may himself become a worker but his term limit shall be deemed to have commenced on the date on which he was first within the Islands as an approved dependant and he shall be thereafter subject to the provisions of this section as if he had first entered the Islands as a worker.
+(8) A person who intends to work by operation of law under subsection (6) or (7) or section 49(2) shall first submit, or cause to be submitted, his passport to the Immigration Department and his employer shall pay annually all fees that would have been paid in respect of the person had he continued to be employed on a work permit and thereupon his passport shall be endorsed acknowledging him to be working by operation of law.

+(9) A person who fails to comply with subsection (8) is guilty of an offence.

+(10) A person working by operation of law under subsection (6) or (7) shall, in the event that his application for permission to reside permanently in the Islands has been unsuccessful and no appeal has been filed within the time allowed for doing so or having been filed has been unsuccessful and all further appeals have been exhausted, be entitled to one additional final non-renewable work permit with any employer not exceeding twelve months in duration from the date of the communication to him of such refusal or the determination of any appeal or proceedings arising therefrom, whichever shall be the later, and after such work permit expires he shall leave the Islands and neither the Board nor the Chief Immigration Officer shall issue or renew a work permit for him until he has ceased to hold a work permit for not less than one year thereafter.

+(11) A person who, as an approved dependant, accompanies to the Islands a worker or an employeemay himself become a worker but his term limit shall be deemed to have commenced on the date on which he was first within the Islands as an approved dependant and he shall be thereafter subject to the provisions of this section as if he had first entered the Islands as a worker.